-Doctors consider nipple discharge abnormal when it occurs spontaneously (not caused by breast stimulation), is bloody, or only occurs in one breast.
-Conditions that may cause abnormal nipple discharge include:
+Healthcare providers consider nipple discharge abnormal when it occurs spontaneously (not caused by breast stimulation), is bloody or only occurs in one breast.
+Health conditions that may cause abnormal nipple discharge include:

-Doctors diagnose nipple discharge with a medical history and physical exam.
-Tests doctors use to identify the cause of the discharge include:
+Healthcare providers diagnose nipple discharge with a physical exam and discussion of your medical history.
+Tests they use to identify the cause of the discharge include:

 Treatment for nipple discharge depends on the cause.
 Your treatment may involve:

-Contact your doctor about any nipple discharge that is new, nipple discharge that lasts longer than a single menstrual cycle or:
+Contact a healthcare provider about any nipple discharge that’s new, that lasts longer than a few weeks or if the discharge:

 Nipple discharge is usually not cancer.
 Your healthcare provider can monitor your symptoms and discuss treatment for nipple discharge.
 In most people, nipple discharge goes away over time or with the right treatment.